 1 1/2 cups nuts (pecans or walnuts), chopped

 1 to 2 tablespoons fresh rosemary, leaves only

 White or natural sanding (coarse) sugar

 Whisk together flour, cornstarch and salt in a bowl; set aside.
-Cream together Blue cheese and butter with an electric mixer.
+Cream together Blue and butter with an electric mixer.
 Add sugar and beat until light and fluffy.
 Slowly add flour mixture to butter and cheese mixture; beat to combine.
 Add cranberries and mix on low just until evenly dispersed.